Specialist Leaders in Education

 Vicky Wrighton - English

 Currently, I work as an SLE across several Trust Schools within Kent and East Sussex with a focus on curriculum development and the analysis of data to help implement effective systems to help raise standards.
-I have also been working with subject leaders in a coaching and mentoring role to help build capacity in leadership within English Departments.
-I also chair the English Network group, leading on Trust meetings throughout the year.
-I was also asked to present PiXL Main Meeting on the strategies we have used in order to raise standards in GCSE English at Meopham School.
+I have also been working with subject leaders in a coaching and mentoring role to help build capacity in leadership within English Departments as well as supporting new Heads of English in posts across the Trust.
+I am also the Trust Lead for English.
+I was also asked to present at the PiXL Main Meeting on the strategies we have used in order to raise standards in GCSE English at Meopham School.

 James Brewster - Geography and Initial Teacher Training

 In my current role as Assistant Headteacher at The Whitstable School, I lead the Humanities faculty and have a range of other whole school responsibilities from Educational Visits Coordinator to overseeing staff absence and cover.